kristoff-it/zig-okredis/README.md

 - Fast but unsafe: use perfect hashing to match map field and struct field in O(1).

 The perfect hashing feature is currently just a PoC and breaks for big structs.
+Perfect hashing is a razor-sharp option for advanced users that know **for sure** that the data in Redis matches expectations -- or that are willing to live with the potential consequences of a mismatch.

 ## Allocating memory